 I felt like in some cases he was not being clear in his responses.

-You know, I don't think that it is ever truthful to reflect on the text messages as anything other than a bias and a willing to take official action based on that bias.
+You know, I don't think that it is ever truthful to reflect on the text messages as anything other than a bias and a willingness to take official action based on that bias.

-So in that sense, no, I don't believe that Peter Strzok has been truthful to the inspector general or to Congress today, because it's so obvious that this was someone who held bias and who was willing to take action based on that bias.
+So in that sense, no, I don't believe that Peter Strzzok has been truthful to the Inspector General or to Congress today because it's so obvious that this was someone who held bias and who was willing to take action based on that bias.

 But Sean, that's not just your view.

-When my colleague Jim Jordan asked the inspector general if he had ever seen anything like this, where essentially the entire leadership of the FBI has been swept out at once because of firings, emotions, criminal prosecutions, conflicts of interest.
+When my colleague Jim Jordan asked the Inspector General if he'd ever seen anything like this, where essentially the entire leadership of the FBI has to be swept out at once because of firings, demotions, criminal prosecutions, conflicts of interest.

-Uh they're leaving uh, you know, days after they have to give testimony to Congress because they don't want to have to account for that testimony.
+They're leaving days after they have to give testimony to Congress because they don't want to have to account for that testimony.

 This is unprecedented.